 The Montana World Affairs Council is always looking for talented, hard-working student interns to support the development and implementation of our programming.
+We accept interns statewide in Montana.

 For more information, please contact Nikki Geiszler at: email@example.com.